eminently/chopsticks/README.md

 ## Context

-Sadly, the probability that the BitcoinCash (BCH/XBC) communty will have to deal with a contentious fork on November 15th, 2018 is pretty high at this point.
+Sadly, the probability that the BitcoinCash (BCH/XBC) community will have to deal with a contentious fork on November 15th, 2018 is pretty high at this point.

 Here is the list of the contentious forks that have been announced in the past weeks:
 - **Bitcoin Cash** (BCH/XBC) maintained by Bitcoin ABC / Bitcoin Unlimited which is basically the original and historical Bitcoin Cash chain that is going to be upgraded with new features ([more info](https://bitcoinabc.org));
 - **Bitcoin SV** (TBD/XBS) maintained by nChain which is basically the contentious fork who wants to push different upgrades ([more info](https://github.com/bitcoin-sv));
 - **Bitcoin NayBC** (TBD/XBN) maintained by Tom Harding which is basically the chain of the naysayers to both of the proposed forks and who want to stay on the current chain ([more info](https://github.com/dgenr8/bitcoin-abc)).

-This list may evolve within the next weeks and will be updated if any new announcement is made by the community.
+This list may evolve and will be updated if any new announcement is made by the community.

 ## Project Goals

 No one knows how things will go during this contentious forking period, and which Bitcoin Cash forks are going to survive and to be supported by the community.

-Early adopters of BitcoinCash and Bitcoin Cash based application developers like us at [eminent.ly](https://eminent.ly) (a business social network that records proofs of referral and interest on-chain) cannot take the risk to lose any of the transactions during this period, and absolutely need to continue to operate despite the contentious forks.
+Early adopters of Bitcoin Cash and application developers like us at [eminent.ly](https://eminent.ly) (a business social network that records proofs of referral and interest on-chain) cannot take the risk of losing any of their transactions during this period, and absolutely need to continue operating during the contentious fork.

 The solution we propose here with [chopsticks.cash](https://api.chopsticks.cash) is to provide an API that will record transactions on each Bitcoin Cash post-fork chains (XBC, XBS, XBN, etc.).

-That way, Bitcoin Cash application developers will not be taken hostage in the conflicts between miners and protocol developers, and will follow each chain at no additional costs.
+That way, Bitcoin Cash application developers will not be taken hostage in the conflicts opposing miners and/or protocol developers, and will be able to follow each chain incuring no additional costs.

-In fact, the process of forking the chain, will by definition duplicate the funds you own on each chain.
-Thus, processing your transaction will cost you no more coins than if you were recording on a unique Bitcoin Cash chain.
+In fact, the process of forking the chain will duplicate the funds you own on each chain, by definition.
+Thus, processing your transaction will not cost you more coins than if you were recording it on a unique and non-forked Bitcoin Cash chain.

 Bitcoin Cash application developers will be able to operate their business normally during the conflicting period.

-Finally, we will see how things will go and which chain(s) the market will decide to support.
+And finally, we will see how things will go and which chain(s) the market will decide to support, and which one to continue operating on.

 ## Technical architecture